TK-data/BilparkDashboard/README.md

 #### comp 2
 comp 2 description
 ### Service classes

-## React Dashboard Description
-Components, containers, modules and other parts of the React "Dashboard" Application.

 ## Database
 We use [MySQL](https://www.mysql.com/) for the database.
 Set up your own MySQL database and use [TKdata_create-tables.sql](TKdata_create-tables.sql) to create all the tables you need for the project.